analogdevicesinc/doctools/docs/docs_guidelines.rst

 Exporting to PDF
 --------------------------------------------------------------------------------

 The whole documentation can be exported to a PDF document for a more compact format.
-This is done by setting the enviroment variable called ``ADOC_MEDIA_PRINT`` to 1 (default it's 0) and building the documentation using this command:
+This is done by setting the environment variable called ``ADOC_MEDIA_PRINT`` to 1 (default it's 0) and building the documentation using this command:

 .. code-block::

    user@analog:~/doctools/docs$ sphinx-build -b pdf .  _build/pdfbuild

 In the output folder, you’ll find a PDF document named after the repository (e.g. Doctools.pdf).
 This document includes an auto-generated cover, followed by the remaining pages.
 Note that an HTML build of the documentation is not required for the PDF build.